 You get a better understanding of the fitness needs of your members through the 5 elements of fitness assessment which are explained in detail in the latter part of the blog.

-The key components of the physical fitness assessment test include general fitness Evaluation, tests to determine cardiovascular endurance, muscular strength & endurance, flexibility, and body composition of an individual.
+The key components of the physical fitness assessment test include general fitness evaluation, tests to determine cardiovascular endurance, muscular strength & endurance, flexibility, and body composition of an individual.

 But first, you must ascertain some things before designing a fitness assessment for your studio.
-Here are few things to keep in mind before administering a fitness assessment to a member of your studio:
+Here are a few things to keep in mind before administering a basic fitness assessment to a member of your studio:

 It is extremely important to consider the set of fitness goals a person wishes to achieve while designing a fitness assessment test for them.
 When you know the point from where a person is starting, your instructor would be in a better position to lead them where they want to be and deliver a satisfactory result.

-The age of a person is another important factor to consider when designing fitness tests.
+The age of a person is another important factor to consider when designing fitness assessment tests.
 The output of a fitness plan is structured around the age of an individual and their capabilities to perform specific physical activities at that age.
 This results in a personalized fitness plan leading to the fulfillment of customer expectations.

 It’s a fact that the human body comes in contact with 9672 ailments throughout a 78-year lifespan.
 It is vital to plan the physical fitness assessment after taking into consideration the past injury and ailments of an individual.
 The fitness assessment must be tailor-made so that the fitness plan assigned does not heighten the chances of more injuries in the future.

 A physical fitness assessment is a fundamental part of every fitness regimen.
 It is essential to carry out a fitness evaluation before assigning a training program to any of your members.
-Let’s see how it can be done using the five elements of fitness assessment.
+Let’s see how it can be done using the 5 elements of fitness assessment.